 - Cemetery memorials, installation of headstones and stone masons.

-Please meet at the large container to the right of the main path, approximately 50m into the cemetery.
+Please meet at the Chapel building.
+Follow the main entrance road which bends to the right approximately 75m into the cemetery.

 Ground staff will meet the family around five to 10 minutes before the scheduled burial time at the meeting point.

 There are no specific opening hours for cemetery access.
 The gates are open from dawn till dusk and are operated by the City Watch Team.
 Times may differ from day to day.